Juventus midfielder Paul Pogba banned for 4 years for doping - WTOP News

 ROME (AP) — Juventus midfielder Paul Pogba was banned for the maximum four years by Italy’s anti-doping court on Thursday after the World Cup winner tested positive for testosterone.

-Pogba’s positive test was announced in September, stemming from an exam that was carried out after Juventus’ game at Udinese on Aug.
-20. Pogba did not play in the Serie A match but was on Juve’s bench.
+Pogba’s positive test was announced in September, stemming from an exam that was carried out on Aug.
+20 after Juventus’ game at Udinese.
+Pogba did not play in the Serie A match but was on the bench.

 Pogba opted not to make a plea bargain with Italy’s anti-doping agency and so the case was tried before the country’s anti-doping court.
 A person with direct knowledge of the case confirmed the verdict to The Associated Press on condition of anonymity because the sentence was not made public due to Italy’s privacy laws.